What shareholders can do to beat the market with Voya Financial Inc. (VOYA) stock - The Dwinnex

-As of close of business last night, Voya Financial Inc.’s stock clocked out at 63.52, up 1.34% from its previous closing price of $62.68.
-In other words, the price has increased by $+0.84 from its previous closing price.
-On the day, 1708953 shares were traded.
-VOYA reached its highest trading level at $64.04 during the session, while it also had its lowest trading level at $62.41.
+In the latest session, Voya Financial Inc. (NYSE: VOYA) closed at 62.65 down -0.35% from its previous closing price of $62.87.
+In other words, the price has decreased by $-0.22 from its previous closing price.
+On the day, 1462529 shares were traded.
+VOYA reached its highest trading level at $63.87 during the session, while it also had its lowest trading level at $62.50.

 Sponsored